 20. Does sex feel different with an IUD?
-Can your partner feel it?
-Can you feel it?

 One of the great things about the IUD is that, since it sits inside your uterus, it is invisible.
 While there are two thin strings at the end, which help facilitate removal and help you make sure your IUD is in place, they stay far inside your vagina — they don’t hang out the way tampon strings do.
 You shouldn’t be able to feel your IUD once it’s in place, even during sex.
 If you can feel your IUD at any point after insertion, it’s a good idea to have it checked by your doctor to make sure it’s in the right place.

 Some people with IUDs have reported their partners being able to feel the strings, which stick out of the cervix, during sex.
 Luckily, this can be easily remedied!
-You (or your provider) can either push the strings up so they curl around your cervix and out of the way; or you could ask your provider to cut the strings shorter to avoid the possibility of poking.
+You (or your provider) can either push the strings up so they curl around your cervix and out of the way, or you could ask your provider to cut the strings shorter to avoid the possibility of poking.

 21. How do you know if an IUD is in the right place?
-Do you really need to check the strings?

 We recommend folks with a new IUD make a follow-up appointment with their healthcare provider to have the placement checked within a month of having it inserted to be sure it’s in the right place.
 You can also check your strings yourself, which your doctor should show you how to do.
 It’s best to check your strings after finishing a period, since, though IUD expulsion is rare, it is more likely to happen during your period if it’s going to happen at all.
 Checking to make sure you can feel the strings, but can’t feel the hard plastic tip of the IUD, helps determine that your IUD is still in the right spot.